reengo/reengo.github.com/_posts/2015-08-28-rmika-is-in-with-a-tagteam-partner.md

 [![Nadeshiko Assists R. Mika]({{ BASE_PATH }}/assets/images/sfv-rmika-nadeshiko.png)]({{ BASE_PATH }}/assets/images/2015-8-sfv-roster.jpg)

-Nadeshiko also joins in for the assists.
-Could be a good variety since this would be the first time its gonna happen since Street Fighter Alpha.
+Nadeshiko also joins in for the assists for R. Mika.
+Could be a good variety since we've missed a lot of this since Street Fighter Alpha.

 [![Butt Load of Finish]({{ BASE_PATH }}/assets/images/sfv-rmika-tagteam.png)]({{ BASE_PATH }}/assets/images/2015-8-sfv-roster.jpg)

-Though not a playable character (I could be wrong sooner or later ).
-Nadeshiko looks fun to watch using R.Mika.
-This also makes their story arc interesting as well.
+Though not a playable character (I could be wrong ). **Nadeshiko** looks fun to watch when using R.Mika, this also makes their story arc a whole lot interesting.

 Official Roster